 10: 1001 Things Every College Students Need To Know

 This book is written by Harry H Harrison Jr. who is a bestselling writer with more than 3.5 million books in print.

-Although I didn’t read this book, as the name sounds, and after reading many reviews I found this book could be helpful for students that’s why I add it to my list of best books for college students.
+Although I didn’t read this book, as the name sounds, and after reading many reviews I found this book could be a helpful resource for students that’s why I decided to add it to the list of best books for college students.

 This book is completely based on college life.
 The author provides practical advice ranging from classroom enrollment, living on campus, study habits, and more, that every student and parent will take benefit from.